json420/degu/doc/degu.client.rst

         ``'HEAD'``, or ``'DELETE'``.

-        If you want your request body to be directly uploaded from a regular file, simple wrap it in a :class:`degu.base.Body`.
+        If you want your request body to be directly uploaded from a regular file, simply wrap it in a :class:`degu.base.Body`.
 It will be uploaded from the current seek position in the file up to the specified *content_length*.
 For example, this will upload 76 bytes from the data slice ``[1700:1776]``: